How to Talk to an Aging Loved One About Moving

 Include them in the search process.

 When you’re ready to begin creating a short list of your favorite retirement communities or CRCC’s, be sure to include your loved one in the process.
 Encourage them to select properties they wish to see or learn more about.
 You might be surprised by how many of the same properties you each have on your list!
 The more involved your loved one feels, the more they will feel like it’s their decision to move out of their home.
+Hiring moving companies that pack for you can also make the relocation experience smoother and less stressful.

 Find areas of compromise.